astropuffin/oakmtg.club/content/english/candidates/dollene-jones.md

 ### Vibes

 **Main vibe: Ready to represent labor and fight for equity.** We love a candidate who puts achieving racial equity at the top of her priority list.

+### Updates and corrections:

+*An earlier version of this candidate profile used a photo of someone else instead of the candidate.
+We updated this profile on 10/9/2020 with the correct photo.
+We regret the error.*